 Also fascinating is how healthy kebabs are.
 They use little to no oil, lots of spices, and sometimes a little yogurt.
 I use a little cheese in this recipe, but traditionally kebabs are completely cheese-less.
-I try to use lean meats to make kebabs, unless I am cooking for an army (of friends).
-Fattier meats render kebabs juicier, therefore, are easier to prepare.
+I try to use lean meats to make kebabs unless I am cooking for an army (of friends).
+Fattier meats render kebabs juicier, therefore, they are easier to prepare.
 But white and lean meats, when marinated properly, can totally change the weight loss game.
 Serve a skewer of kebabs with brown rice, roasted veggies, an egg, and garlic lime chutney or cilnatro mint chutney to make weight loss tasty and fun.

 Chicken Malai Kebab recipe